• Skip to primary navigation

 • Garlic is used as a second base flavour as it pairs really well with tarragon.
 Don’t be too heavy handed with the garlic, you do not want it overpowering the dish.

 • Tarragon flavours the sauce beautifully and pairs really well with the chicken, asparagus and garden peas.
-You can substitute with basil or thyme instead.
+You can substitute with fresh basil or thyme instead.

 • Vermouth adds lovely acidity to the sauce, you can also substitute with dry white wine.